FRRouting/frr/doc/user/bgp.rst

    peers ASN is the same as mine as specified under the :clicmd:`router bgp ASN` command the connection will be denied.

+.. clicmd:: neighbor PEER oad

+   Mark a peer belonging to the One Administrative Domain.

+   Some networks span more than one autonomous system and require more flexibility in the propagation of path attributes.It is worth noting that these multi-AS networks have a common or single administrative entity.
+   These networks are said to belong to One Administrative Domain (OAD).
+   It is desirable to carry IBGP-only attributes across EBGP peerings when the peers belong to an OAD.

+   Enabling this peering sub-type will allow the propagation of non-transitive attributes across EBGP peerings (e.g. local-preference).
+Make sure to turn this peering type on for all peers in the OAD.

+   Disabled by default.

 .. clicmd:: bgp listen range <A.B.C.D/M|X:X::X:X/M> peer-group PGNAME

    Accept connections from any peers in the specified prefix.
 Configuration